 Regardless of the results of your test, it's a good idea to make lifestyle changes to help protect your heart.
 These include:

 - Stop smoking.
 Smoking is a major risk factor for heart disease, especially atherosclerosis.
 If you smoke, quitting is the best way to reduce your risk of heart disease and its complications.
+If you need help quitting, ask your doctor about smoking cessation methods.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.